JamesWoolfenden/learn-terraform/docs/gcp-cloudsql.md

 # CloudSQL

-You need to have enabled the API's for this to work if you haven't used this part of GCP before:
+A pre-requisite is to have enabled the API's for this to work if you haven't used this part of GCP before:

 [servicenetworking.googleapis.com](https://console.developers.google.com/apis/api/servicenetworking.googleapis.com/overview)